Contrasting Core & Main (NYSE:CNM) and Greenlane (NASDAQ:GNLN)

 |3.00

-Core & Main currently has a consensus price target of $30.00, indicating a potential upside of 15.70%.
-Greenlane has a consensus price target of $5.86, indicating a potential upside of 166.36%.
+Core & Main currently has a consensus target price of $30.00, indicating a potential upside of 18.53%.
+Greenlane has a consensus target price of $5.86, indicating a potential upside of 151.50%.
 Given Greenlane’s stronger consensus rating and higher probable upside, analysts plainly believe Greenlane is more favorable than Core & Main.

 Profitability